 - Voice-Over Techniques: Learn how to perfect your pitch and pace when reading off a script for your voice-over auditions.

-- The Union: Get to know more about the union.
-What is it?
-What can you expect to earn if you’re in the union?
-Wendy will answer all of these questions and explain if joining the union is a good move for your voice-over career.
+- The Union: Your instructor will answer all of these questions and explain if joining the union is a good move for your voice-over career.

-- How to get the work: You will get to know more about how you can get voice-over work.
-Even though it’s important to have the voice-over skills, it’s equally as important to have marketing skills.
-Don’t worry, those will build up over time as you begin to dive deeper into the voice-over industry and connect with other voice actors.
-Plus with Wendy’s advice, you’ll be a VO marketing expert soon enough!
+- How to get the work: Even though it’s important to have the voice-over skills, it’s equally as important to have marketing skills.
+Don’t worry, those will build up over time as you begin to dive deeper into the voice-over industry.

 - The Home Studio: It seems too good to be true – to be a professional voice actor AND to be able to work from home.
 Well, we’re not kidding!
 One of the biggest perks of being a voice actor is that there’s a lot of flexibility with your schedule.
 Most voice actors nowadays create their own home studio and do their voice-over work there.

 - The All-Important Voice-Over Demos: Get tips about how to make your demo stand out.

 Who teaches our Utah voice-over classes?